joostvdg/joostvdg.github.io/docs/blogs/docker-graceful-shutdown.md

 CMD ["top -b"]
 ```

-## Signals management

-Now that we can capture signals and manage our process, we have to see how we can manage those signals.
-There are three parts to this:
+## How To Be Told What You Want To Hear

+You've made it this far; your tenets are reachable so you can inform them if they need to act.
+However, there's another problem lurking around the corner.
+Do they speak your language?

+Our process now starts knowing it can be talked to, it has someone who takes care of listening for it and its children.
+Now we need to make sure it can understand what it hears, it should be able to handle the incoming signals.
+We have two main ways of doing this.

-* **Handle signals**: we should make sure our process can deal with the signals it receives
+* **Handle signals as they come**: we should make sure our process deal with the signals as they come
-* **Receive the right signals**: we might have to alter the signals we receive from our orchestrators
-* **Signals and Docker orchestrators**: we have to help our orchestrators to know when to deliver these signals.
+* **State the signals we want**: we can also tell up front, which signals we want to hear and put the burden of translation on our callers

 For more details on the subject of Signals and Docker, please read this excellent blog from [Grigorii Chudnov](https://medium.com/@gchudnov/trapping-signals-in-docker-containers-7a57fdda7d86).

-### Handle signals
+### Handle signals as they come

 Handling process signals depend on your application, programming language or framework.

-For Java and Go(lang) we dive into this further, exploring some options we have here, including some of the most used frameworks.

-### Receive the right signals
+### State the signals we want

 Sometimes your language or framework of choice, doesn't handle signals all that well.
 It might be very rigid in what it does with specific signals, removing your ability to do the right thing.
 Of course, not all languages or frameworks are designed with Docker container or Microservices in mind, are yet to catch up to this more dynamic environment.

 Luckily Docker and Kubernetes allow you to specify what signal too sent to your process.